 Finally, CMS utilizes Comprehensive Error Rate Testing (CERT) contractors to statistically identify improper payment rates.
 CERTs collect documentation and perform reviews on random samples of fee-for-service claims.
 Read more about CERT audits and investigations

-Physicians and other healthcare providers shouldn’t take an audit letter lightly.
+Physicians and other health care providers shouldn’t take an audit letter lightly.
 Health care providers should inform their staff about the possibility of government audits and should develop a plan for receiving and responding to these requests.
 An important part of preparation is to identify key staff members who would be likely to receive an audit letter.
 Many times, the audit letter will be sent in the mail or may be hand delivered.
 As a result, billing representatives and receptionists should be made aware of this possibility and should be trained to notify the practice managers immediately when such a request is received.

 A response is mandatory and must be filed within a certain period of time.
 The period of time to respond varies depending on which government entity is requesting the information and for what purpose.
-A timely response to a government audit letter is vital, but the response should not be rushed and should be prepared by a qualified health care attorney!
+A timely response to a government audit letter is vital, but the response should not be rushed and should be prepared by a qualified health care attorney.
 Health care providers should consider what is being requested and why the information is being requested.
 Sometimes, this may be difficult to determine.
 Physicians and health care providers should be aware of the risks of exposure in releasing incorrect or damaging information to government agencies.

 Before responding to a request that is unfamiliar, health care providers should consult with a health care attorney to confirm what is being requested, who is requesting the information, and what information should be submitted.
 Because government audit letters are time sensitive, it is advantageous for health care providers to establish a relationship with a competent health care law attorney before an audit letter is received.
 Forming this relationship will allow the physician or health care provider to work with their legal counsel to prepare a timely and thorough response to an audit letter without inadvertently releasing damaging information in the process.
-Chapman Law Group would be honored to work with you and your organization to respond to any audit letters, perform self-audits, and represent you in any form of civil or criminal health care litigation or investigation.